Some qualitative properties of the solutions of the Magnetohydrodynamic equations for nonlinear bipolar fluids: Introduction

 Since then this model has been the object of intense mathematical analysis which have generated several important results.
-We refer to \cite{DU}, \cite {LIONS} for some relevant examples.
+We refer to \cite{DU}, \cite{LIONS} for some relevant examples.
 In \cite{DU} the authors emphasized important reasons for considering such model.
 Despite its mathematical success the Ladyzhenskaya model has received a lot of negative criticisms from physicists.
-Indeed the Ladyzhenskaya model is a mathematical model used to overcome the lack of uniqueness for the NSE; it does not have really a physical meaning as it does not satisfy some basic principles of continumm mechanics (the frame indifference principle) and thermodynamics (the Clausius-Duhem inequality).
-Necas, Novotny and Silhavy \cite{NECAS1}, Bellout, Bloom and Necas \cite{BELLOUT2} has developed the theory of multipolar viscous fluids which was based on the earlier work of Necas and Silhavy \cite{NECAS2}.
+Indeed the Ladyzhenskaya model is a mathematical model used to overcome the lack of uniqueness for the NS equations; it does not have really a physical meaning as it does not satisfy some basic principles of continumm mechanics (the frame indifference principle) and thermodynamics (the Clausius-Duhem inequality).
+Ne\v cas, Novotn\'y and Silhavy \cite{NECAS1}, Bellout, Bloom and Ne\v cas \cite{BELLOUT2} has developed the theory of multipolar viscous fluids which was based on the earlier work of Ne\v cas and \v Silhav\'y \cite{NECAS2}.
 Their theory is compatible with the basic principles of thermodynamics such as the Clausius-Duhem inequality and the principle of frame indifference, and their results up to date indicate that the theory of multipolar fluids may lead to a better understanding of hydrodynamic turbulence (see for example \cite{BELLOUT3}).
 Bipolar fluids whose reduced stress tensor ${ \mathbf{T}}(\mathcal{E}(\bu))$ is defined by

 form a particular class of multipolar fluids.
 If $0\le \alpha<1$ then the fluids are said shear thinning, and shear thickening when $\alpha<0$.